ZakiRangwala/gigsearch/README.md

 # GigSearch
+<img src="public/logo.png">
+By : Jolee Fu, Zaki Rangwala, Ain Fatima, Omkar Krishnamurthy for DefHacks 2021

 GigSearch is a reliable marketplace to connect businesses with gig workers to boost income and opportunities.
-<img src="public/logo.png">

-Hackathon Submission to DefHacks 2021

 # Getting Started with Create React App